Cotyledon adscendens R. A. Dyer

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
 The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
-The second group grows during the winter, and sheds its leaves during the summer.
+The second group grows during the winter and sheds its leaves during the summer.

-Cotyledons require a free-draining gritty mix and plenty of sun.
+These succulents require a free-draining gritty mix and plenty of sunlight.
 They are tolerant of cool, frost-free conditions during the winter if kept dry.
 Some require pruning to maintain an attractive shape.
 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
-Be careful of over-watering when they are deciduous.
+Be careful of overwatering when they are deciduous.

-Feed it once or twice during the growing season with a fertilizer specifically formulated for cactus and succulents (poor in nitrogen), including all micro nutrients and trace elements diluted to ½ the strength recommended on the label. – See more at: How to Grow and Care for Cotyledon.
+Feed it once or twice during the growing season with a fertilizer specifically formulated for cacti and succulents (poor in nitrogen), including all micronutrients and trace elements diluted to 1/2 the strength recommended on the label.

 Learn more at How to Grow and Care for Cotyledon.